muquit/clip-httpd/README.md

 The [clip-httpd](https://github.com/muquit/clip-httpd) works on a simple and secure **client-server model**.
 The [clip-httpd](https://github.com/muquit/clip-httpd) binary is the server that runs on the machine whose clipboard you want to control, like your desktop.
-The client [pbcopy.sh](pbcopy.sh) is a small script runs on a remote machine that sends text to the server.
+The client [cbcopy](cbcopy) is a cross-platform client that you run on a remote machine to sends text to the [clip-httpd](https://github.com/muquit/clip-httpd) server unning on your desktop.

 ![alt clip-httpd](images/clip-httpd-flow.drawio.png "clip-httpd-go")